lnzz123/ComboLite/README_en.md

 </manifest>
 ```

-You're done!
-Now just package the plugin into an APK, and you can install and launch it via the
+You're all set\!
+Now you just need to package the plugin into an APK, and it can be installed and launched via the `PluginManager`.
-`PluginManager`.

 -----